First the bad news: The United States is facing epidemic levels of obesity, diabetes, and cardiovascular disease.

 The results of the study, entitled “Metabolic Syndrome among Marijuana Users in the United States,” may seem counterintuitive given marijuana’s notorious appetite-stimulating effects, jocularly known as “the munchies.”
 Under the influence of marijuana, flavors seem to jump right out of food.
 That’s because tetrahydrocannabinol (THC) activates CB1 cannabinoid receptors in the brain that rouse one’s appetite and heighten one’s sense of smell.

 The munchies are a scientifically proven phenomenon.
-THC is a CB1 “agonist” that turns on the appetite receptor and causes it to signal.
+THC is a CB1 “agonist” that turns on this appetite-stimulating receptor and causes it to signal.
 An “antagonist” will block the receptor and prevent it from signaling.
 Tetrahydrocannabivarin (THCV), a minor but medically significant component of the cannabis plant, is a neutral CB1 receptor antagonist.

 Scientists have also synthesized “inverse agonists” that can activate a cannabinoid receptor and cause it to signal in the opposite manner from how it functions naturally.
 A CB1 inverse agonist will curb appetite and reduce food intake by binding to CB1 receptors, whereas THC boosts appetite and food intake by binding to CB1.